-The University also participates in a contributory retirement plan which provides benefits for certain union employees.
+The University participates in a contributory retirement plan as well which provides benefits for certain union employees.
 The policy is to fund pension costs accrued for these plans.
-Total retirement plan expense for all plans was \$17,002,000 and \$40,288,000 in 2021 and 2020, respectively.
+Total retirement plan expense for all plans was \$39,125,000 and \$17,002,000 in 2022 and 2021, respectively.